 The IRS offers installment agreements under four main categories: Guaranteed, Streamlined, Partial Payment, and Non-Streamlined.

-- Non-streamlined installment agreements are available to taxpayers who owe $50,000+ in taxes and can make monthly payments toward this debt.
-These agreements are negotiated on an individual basis with the taxpayer, and help from a skilled tax attorney in negotiating the terms of a non-streamlined installment agreement is strongly advised.
+Non-streamlined installment agreements are available to taxpayers who owe $50,000+ in taxes and can make monthly payments toward this debt.
+These agreements are negotiated on an individual basis with the taxpayer, and help from a skilled Tyler & Dallas installment agreement attorney in negotiating the terms of a non-streamlined installment agreement is strongly advised.

 The IRS has several options available to you, but you have to know the law to know when the IRS is dealing with your case fairly.
 Installment Agreements are monthly payment plans, but there are different types of plans with different terms.
 Taxpayers handling their cases themselves often end up paying more than they would have if they had competent legal representation.
 Scott Scammahorn, Tyler tax attorney and founder of the Scammahorn Law Firm, will analyze your financial situation to determine the best option for you to resolve your IRS problems.
 If the best option is an installment agreement, he will negotiate the most favorable terms possible for your case, using the law to your benefit.
 Contact the Dallas tax attorneys of the Scammahorn Law Firm today to put an end to your tax problems.
 We serve individuals and businesses throughout Texas, including Tyler, Nacogdoches, Marshall, Longview, Palestine, Dallas, Fort Worth, Abilene, Odessa and Plano.
 Contact the Scammahorn Law Firm today.

 Copyright Scammahorn Law Firm, P.C.
 All Rights Reserved.
 Website by GroupM7 Design